Location:

 - Hyman Ltd: A good description of the car, and very good inside-out gallery.

 Hyman Ltd summarize the story tracked down by Simon Moore, that chassis #2211127 began life with coupe coachwork by Letourner et Marchand, but suffered an accident in 1934.
-The motor and chassis survived the war, though the became separated for repair and ultimately disappeared.
+The motor and chassis survived the war, then became separated during repair and ultimately disappeared.
 The whereabouts of any original components from this car remained unknown for the rest of the 20th century.

 In the early 2000s, "chassis parts believed to be from 2211127" emerged and subsequently became the kindling around which a new car would be built.
-Apparently the original chassis number survives on a frame member used in the final product.
-The total build uses a large number of period mechanical components topped by a reproduction body, with contributions from a host of international specialists.
+Apparently the original chassis number survives on a frame member used in the final product, though the piece has been grafted at a point that cuts through the stamping, obscuring the complete number.
+Nevertheless, the build uses a large number of period mechanical components topped by a reproduction body, with contributions from a host of international specialists.

 Auto Restorations Ltd of Christchurch, New Zealand built up the rolling chassis.
-Jim Stokes Workshops Ltd of Waterlooville, England built the motor using original parts, including a competition 2.6-litre crankcase, and sent the unit to Christchurch.
+Jim Stokes Workshops Ltd of Waterlooville, England built the motor using original parts, including a competition 2.6-litre crankcase, and then sent the unit to Christchurch to be married with the chassis.
 Receiving the rolling chassis in the US, the oft-cited D.L.
 George Coachworks Ltd of Cochranville, Pennsylvania completed the final assembly and sorting.
-Gary Yates of England crafted the body based on chassis #2111034.
+Gary Yates of England crafted the body based on chassis #2111034, along with the benefit of an original 8C bonnet.
 And the late Gary Maucher of Yardley, Pennsylvania provided the upholstery.

 This car uses an original competition-spec 2600 crankcase formed out of magnesium, a rarity particular to a few 8C Monza cars with uprated 2,556 cc motors.